celinao/STAT433GroupProject/DataSource/README.md

 This dataset includes information about Public Libraries in Wisconsin.
 It includes information about funding, location, hours, resources and how the public utilizes the library.
-This dataset contains 102 columns so for ease of readibility we will only show 17 column names that detail the usage of the library programs.
+This dataset contains 102 columns so for ease of readibility we will only show 17 additional column names that detail the usage of the library programs.

 ``` r
 library_data <- readxl::read_excel("..\\data\\public_library_service_data_2019.xlsx", sheet = "2019 PRELIMINARY DATA", skip = 1) %>%